Sands45/Bed-Front-Lights/README.md

 Small chanel to route wires for a 2020 extrusion.
 Can put that up or down.

-It uses the standard StealhBurner clear LED diffusor.
+It uses the standard StealthBurner clear LED diffusor.

 ![Assembly](https://github.com/Sands45/Bed-Front-Lights/blob/main/Images/LED%20Front%201.jpg)